Kwsths/MaskDetectionProject/README.md

 # MaskDetectionProject
 # Dataset
-You can access images used for training-validation and test from here:https://drive.google.com/drive/folders/1zF3IsClw-Uh6B303v-AwPe3p250ghSfF?usp=sharing
+You can access images used for training-validation and test from here:https://drive.google.com/drive/folders/1zF3IsClw-Uh6B303v-AwPe3p250ghSfF?usp=sharing<br/>
-Please note that since you download them you have to put them in the same folder with project in order you do not have to specify paths
+Please note that since you download the folders form link above, you have to store them into a folder named dataset on the same folder with you project
 # Video Demonstration
 ![](mask.gif)